lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 006.md

 The runes on this circle have no literal meaning, but in both Abyssal and Draconic they mean the same.

+[[Bikam]] figured out which rune corresponds with the activity of the circle itself, and we decide to remove it from the circle.
 # Loot: